smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 **\| ZEPTOVM_OP_PUSHEXPR_CONSTANT \| CONST \|**

-where ZEPTOVM_OP_PUSHEXPR_CONSTANT is 1-byte opcode, and CONST is a 2-byte constant (encoded using SmartAnthill Endianness as defined in :ref:`saprotostack`) to be pushed to expression stack.
+where ZEPTOVM_OP_PUSHEXPR_CONSTANT is 1-byte opcode, and CONST is a 2-byte half-float constant (encoded as described in :ref:`saprotostack`) to be pushed to expression stack.

 PUSHEXPR_CONSTANT instruction pushes CONST to an expression stack (if expression stack is exceeded, it will cause ZEPTOVM_EXPRSTACKOVERFLOW VM exception).